Forecasting the Future: Insights on the Economy and Global Restaurant Industry Trends

 When one thinks about global food service brands, Coca-Cola probably comes immediately to mind.
 With its rich history spanning over a century and its dynamic involvement in communities around the world, this company truly has cemented itself as a revolutionary thought leader.
 During the fourth-quarter State of the Industry webinar, Black Box Intelligence (formerly TDn2K) co-founder and chairman Wally Doolin had the opportunity to chat with two leaders from the Coke team.
 Robert Jeffries, vice president of strategic initiatives, and Roy Jackson, senior vice president of industry affairs, shared their outlook for the food service industry heading into 2018 and beyond.

 Wally: Robert, knowing Coke has many resources including your economist, Carlos Herrera, how do you view the all-important fourth quarter and 2018 in terms of the economy?

 Of the 325 brands represented in the room, probably 60 percent of them were from the States.
 They represented international franchisees and U.S. franchisors.
 Franchisors were looking to partner with concepts that they otherwise would not have the opportunity to spend time with.
-This created a very rich environment for the c-suite, which represented about 60 percent of the 1450 individuals in the room, to network, learn and exchange ideas of what’s going on the restaurant industry, both in the U.S. and globally.
+This created a very rich environment for the C-suite, which represented about 60 percent of the 1450 individuals in the room, to network, learn, and exchange ideas about what’s going on in the restaurant industry, both in the U.S. and globally.